volkansevim/alpha-CENTAURI/README.md

 --------------
 We will use the dataset provided in the package for this example under ``example`` folder.
 There are 9 files in this folder:

-*MigaKH.HigherOrderRptMon.fa: Initial set of monomers from the human genome *pread_HuPac_example.fa: A filtered set of reads that contain sequences similar to the provided monomers.
+* MigaKH.HigherOrderRptMon.fa: Initial set of monomers from the human genome
+* pread_HuPac_example.fa: A filtered set of reads that contain sequences similar to the provided monomers.

-The three files below are the outputs of the steps 1. and 2. of the workflow and provided for convenience.
+The files below are the outputs of the steps 1. and 2. of the workflow and provided for convenience.

-*MigaKH.HigherOrderRptMon.aln and .dnd: Multiple sequence alignments for the initial set of monomers.
+* MigaKH.HigherOrderRptMon.aln and .dnd: Multiple sequence alignments for the initial set of monomers.
-*monomers.hmm, .h3m, .h3i, h3f, h3p: HMM built using the multiple sequence alignment of the initial set of monomers.
+* monomers.hmm, .h3m, .h3i, h3f, h3p: HMM built using the multiple sequence alignment of the initial set of monomers.

 Workflow

 1. Generate multiple sequence alignments on the initial set of monomers.

-    $cd alpha-CENTAURI/example/
+    $ cd alpha-CENTAURI/example/
-    $$CENT_HOME/clustal-2.1/src/clustalW MigaKH.HigherOrderRptMon.fa
+    $ $CENT_HOME/clustal-2.1/src/clustalW MigaKH.HigherOrderRptMon.fa

 2. Build an HMM based on the alignment.

-    $hmmbuild monomers.hmm MigaKH.HigherOrderRptMon.aln
+    $ hmmbuild monomers.hmm MigaKH.HigherOrderRptMon.aln
-    $hmmpress monomers.hmm
+    $ hmmpress monomers.hmm

 3. Infer monomers from sequence data using the HMM, write them into HuPac_monomers.fa.

-    $python ../src/chop_to_monomers.py monomer.hmm preads_HuPac.fa > HuPac_monomers.fa
+    $ python ../src/chop_to_monomers.py monomer.hmm preads_HuPac.fa > HuPac_monomers.fa

 4. Analyze the higher order structures in the sequence data